ebu/libadm/docs/tutorial.rst

 Setting  block format durations
 -------------------------------

-According to ITU-R BS.
-2076, multiple AudioBlockFormats in an :cpp:class:`adm::AudioChannelFormat` should all have a rtime and a duration.
+Multiple `AudioBlockFormat`s in an :cpp:class:`adm::AudioChannelFormat`
+should all have a rtime and a duration.

 In practice, however, it can be very hard to determine the duration of an `adm::AudioBlockFormat`